thomasmueller/bau-lang/doc/performance.md

 <a href="https://benchmarksgame-team.pages.debian.net/benchmarksgame/description/binarytrees.html#binarytrees">generates binary trees and counts the nodes</a>.
 The Java version is very fast if given enough memory, because it doesn't collect garbage;
 when limiting memory to 100 MB, it does collect garbage, but in a different thread.
+The Go garbage collector is limited to one thread using "runtime.GOMAXPROCS(1)", and so it is slower than Java, which can not be limited to one thread (which is arguably not fair).
 For Bau, the ownership variant is used; the reference counted variant is a bit slower.
 Bau includes a faster malloc implementation, which would brings performance close to Java.
 The command line argument 20 is used instead of 21 as in the original test,